-Digital Assets in Action – Vonovia’s blockchain-based bond issuance
+Digital Assets Case Study – Vonovia’s blockchain-based bond issuance

 Earlier this year, Vonovia, a DAX 30 company, issued its first fully digitally registered bond.
 The bond issuance was completed fully digitally and is solely represented by security tokens issued on the Stellar blockchain.
 The transaction took place in partnership with Firstwire, M.M.
 Warburg and Bitbond.